Brighton and Hove traffic pollution above EU limits

 The study by Brighton and Hove City Council found that 46 out of 63 locations recorded pollution levels above EU targets during 2011.

 Councillors are now likely to back a drive to cut fumes and airborne particles caused mainly by vehicles, the local authority said.

 The council said the city risked being fined millions under EU legislation.

 Chairman of the committee, Councillor Pete West, said: "It is is a long-standing problem which makes the possibility of EU fines all the more worrying.
-It's proving very difficult to combat the problem of nitrogen dioxide levels in the city, which in cases are nearly twice as high as the EU limit."'Cause of asthma'
+It's proving very difficult to combat the problem of nitrogen dioxide levels in the city, which in cases are nearly twice as high as the EU limit."